nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

       return "I'm doing something..."
   ```

-  In Python 3.7+ runtimes, the matching `event.path` property is now a `byte-string` instead of an old `string`,
-  The new snippet will look like this:
+The new snippet would be looking like this:

   ```python
   def handler(context, event):